 In ISH, fixed tissue sections are treated with nucleic acid retrieval solution to expose target nucleic acid sequences.
 A hapten (fluorescein labeled probe) is hybridized to the exposed target nucleic acid sequences in the cells.
-Subsequent washing steps remove any probe that is not bound or that is nonspecifically bound the tissue section to immunohistochemical (IHC) procedure is then used to detect the probe-target hybrid.
+Subsequent washing steps remove any probe that is not bound or that is non-specifically bound to the tissue section.
+An immunohistochemical (IHC) procedure is then used to detect the probe-target hybrid.
 (Downstream detection of hybridized hapten labeled probe is done by using specific anti-hapten antibody).
-This procedure includes incubating the slide with a mouse anti-fluorescein or digoxigenin antibody, followed by detection of this antibody with a secondary antibody enzyme conjugate.
+This procedure includes incubating the slide with a

+Doc.
+No. 932- HM154-100E Rev. C Release Date: 13-Aug-2020 mouse anti-fluorescein or digoxigenin antibody, followed by detection of this antibody with a secondary antibody enzyme conjugate.
 After addition of an appropriate substrate for the enzyme (such as DAB, diaminobenzidine solution), a brown colored reaction product is precipitated at the location of the probe-target hybrid.
 Microscopic examination of the slide provides visual interpretation of the staining results.